Get Started Free

 • Localization - dubbing and voice translation across languages without re-recording

-Tools like Maestra's text-to-speech and video dubber allows content teams to generate voiceovers and dubs across 100+ languages.
+Tools like Maestra's text-to-speech and video dubber allow content teams to generate voiceovers and dubs across 100+ languages.
 Without a recording studio.
-In a total separate localization workflow.
+In a totally separate localization workflow.

-On the API and product side, a few platforms dominate.
+On the API and product side, three platforms dominate adoption:

 Google Cloud TTS, Amazon Polly, and Maestra logos side by side as the most used neural tts platforms